 TL;DR

-StoryChief helps you save time and money by automating content audits, continuous monitoring, research tasks, and task prioritization.
+StoryChief helps you save time and money with its automated content audit, continuous monitoring, research tasks, and task prioritization.
 You could save hundreds of dollars on multiple tools and cut content auditing time by 75%.

 Why Content Audits Matter More Than Ever